Whitley Fund for Nature celebrates silver anniversary

 Charity patron HRH The Princess Royal presented the prestigious Whitley Awards for nature at the Royal Geographic Society in London, marking the 25th anniversary of the charity’s work promoting global species conservation.

 Endangered populations of gorillas, leopards, tortoises, manta rays, cranes and vultures – dubbed the “Ugly Betty” of the conservation world – will benefit from the 2018 awards.
 A special Gold Award was also presented to an outstanding previous Whitley Award winner, who was invited back to London to receive his prize as a world leader in penguin and marine conservation.

-Almost £15 million has been awarded to over 190 project leaders in 80 countries since the Whitley Awards – the “Green Oscars” of the conservation world – were launched in 1993.
+Almost £15 million has been awarded to over 190 project leaders in 80 countries since the Whitley Awards – often dubbed the “Green Oscars” of the conservation world – were launched in 1993.

 This year’s winning projects range from saving critically endangered apes in the Democratic Republic of Congo (DRC) to conserving giant manta rays in Peru.
 The dramatic decline in the number of vultures in Kenya will be addressed by combatting the poisoning of Mother Nature’s “clean-up crew.”

 Each project has demonstrated dedication and a deep understanding of complex situations, including human-wildlife conflict, deforestation and countries blighted by civil unrest and violence.

 This year’s awards also honour Pablo (Popi) Borboroglu, who received the Whitley Gold Award, including a £60,000 project prize.
 Pablo is committed to safeguarding endangered penguins and describes his project as the “mission” of his life.
 The Gold Award recognises his outstanding contribution to global conservation and is WFN’s top prize.